Leonard J. Arrington: Appointment

-N. Eldon Tanner was made second counselor to the president of the LDS Church, David O. McKay, in 1963.
-Tanner met with the director of the BYU library at the time, S. Lyman Tyler, to coordinate LDS historians' work with the LDS Church Archives.
+N. Eldon Tanner was made second counselor to LDS Church president David O. McKay, in 1963.
+Tanner met with the director of the BYU library at the time, S. Lyman Tyler, to coordinate the work of LDS historians with the LDS Church Archives.
 Arrington began attending these meetings in 1966.
-In 1967, Arrington indicated that publisher Knopf was interested in publishing a general history of Mormons, and asked for unrestricted access to the LDS Church Archives, which he was granted in January 1968.

-After McKay died in 1970, the LDS Church Historian Joseph Fielding Smith succeeded him as church President.
+After McKay died in 1970, the LDS Church Historian, Joseph Fielding Smith, succeeded him as church president.
 This left the position of official Church Historian—which was traditionally held by a member of the Quorum of the Twelve Apostles—vacant.
-Apostle Howard W. Hunter was chosen as the next Church Historian, and he formed a committee of prominent Mormon historians to discuss reorganizing the church history department.
-As part of this reorganization, Arrington was appointed official Church Historian of The LDS Church, replacing Howard W. Hunter, in January 1972.
+Apostle Howard W. Hunter was chosen as the next Church Historian, and he formed a committee of prominent Mormon historians to discuss reorganizing the Church History Department.
+As part of this reorganization, Arrington was appointed LDS Church Historian, replacing Hunter, in January 1972.
 At the same time, Arrington was appointed as "Lemuel H. Redd Professor of Western History" and Founding Director of the "Charles Redd Center for Western Studies" at BYU; his historian position was funded half by the church and half by BYU.
 The Church Historian's Office was transformed into the church's Historical Department, and Arrington was made director of its research-oriented History Division.
 It was the first time a professional historian rather than an administrator was given a church historian position.
 He hired Jim Allen and Davis Bitton as assistant church historians, whose positions were also funded half by the church and half by their universities.

 Arrington and his assistants were supported by a team of editors, administrative assistants, research historians, oral history experts, and student interns.
-It was common for many individuals to work on a project; generally the principle author was listed in the article's byline, but sometimes Arrington's name was used to lend a publication authority.
+It was common for many individuals to work on a project; generally the principal author was listed in the article's byline, but sometimes Arrington's name was used to lend a publication authority.
 As a supervisor, Arrington was not a skillful bureaucrat, and junior staffers complained about their exclusion from decision-making and a lack of communication, which Arrington tried to ameliorate.
 Richard Bushman, a prominent Mormon historian, suggested that Arrington commission a multivolume history of the church, written mostly by scholars outside the history division staff.
 William Hartley, Gordon Irving, and Gary Shumway began an oral history program, funded by a grant from the descendants of James Moyle, a Utah politician.
 A summer research fellowship offered $1000 for outside scholars to use the LDS Church Archives for projects on Mormon history.
 Eugene England Sr. also donated money to support projects that Arrington deemed especially important.
 Additionally, a special Mormon History Trust Fund was formed from individual donations, including royalties donated by staff members.